Modulos/data_copilot/README.rst

 - **Database:** This service runs a PostgreSQL database server, using the `postgres:latest` Docker image.
 The database data is stored in a Docker volume for persistence.

 - **Frontend:** The user interface of the application is provided by the frontend service, using the `data-copilot-frontend` Docker image.
+The frontend framework is Vue3.

 - **Backend:** The main application logic is handled by the backend service.
-It uses the `data-copilot-backend` Docker image and interacts with the database and the Azure Storage.
+It uses the `data-copilot-backend` Docker image and interacts with the database.
+The backend framework is `FastAPI <https://github.com/tiangolo/fastapi>`_.

 - **Adminer:** This service provides a web interface for managing the PostgreSQL database.
 It uses the `adminer` Docker image.